dev-family/articles/2048-wasm/article.en.md

 Commit: https://github.com/dev-family/wasm-2048/commit/356e0889a84d7fc2582662e76238f94fc69bfed7

 The UI part is pretty simple to implement, especially for those familiar with React and/or JSX.
-You can read about the `html!` Macro from Yew [here] (https://yew.rs/docs/en/concepts/html/), and about components in general [here] (https://yew.rs/docs/en/concepts/components).
+You can read about the `html!` Macro from Yew [here](https://yew.rs/docs/en/concepts/html/), and about components in general [here](https://yew.rs/docs/en/concepts/components).
 It reminds me a lot of React in pre-hook times.

 There was no documentation of working with the keyboard, and, in principle, the services are not documented in any way, so you need to read the sources, watch examples.